flipz357/smatchpp/README.md

 match, optimization_status, alignment = measure.process_pair("(t / test)", "(t / test)")
 print(match) # {'main': array([2., 2., 2., 2.])}, 2 left->right, 2 in right->left, 2 length of left, 2 length of right
 ```
 Note: Here it's two triples matching since there is an implicit root, that will be parsed into an additional triple.
-To ignore the root, consider writing a custom standardizer, or feeding the triples directly, as shown in [this example](#feed-without-string-reading)
+To ignore the root, consider writing a custom standardizer, or feeding the triples directly, as shown in [this example](#feed-without-string-reading).
+For information on how to use the graph/triples directly (without reading it as a string), see [Example VI](#ex-feed-direct).

-For greater convienience, we can also directly get an F1 / Precision / Recall score:
+For greater convience, we can also directly get an F1 / Precision / Recall score:

 ```python
 from smatchpp import Smatchpp